Can I Get A Refund For My Snopass?

 You will be charged for a Snopass for the upcoming season in addition to the interest and your account will be in arrears.
 MPI can then suspend all your accounts until paid in full.
 This is a MPI policy and not a Snoman policy, and Snoman will not interfere with MPI’s policies.
 It is important that you take the necessary action prior to December 1st of each year or your renewal date.

 If you are not a Manitoba resident, you must purchase a Snopass to ride the trails in Manitoba.
-You can purchase either an Annual Snopass or a Seven-Day Snopass.
-You must show proof of ownership and valid registration from another jurisdiction that includes a minimum of $500,000 third-party liability coverage.
+You can purchase an Annual Snopass by visiting an MPI Broker.
+3- and 7-day passes are available online by visiting https://www.manitobaelicensing.ca/ You must indicate proof of ownership and valid registration from another jurisdiction that includes a minimum of $500,000 third-party liability coverage.
 An Annual Snopass allows you to ride on designated trails until April 30.

-To purchase your Snopass in advance, you can mail your information to a MPI Broker.
+To purchase your Annual Snopass in advance, you can mail your information to an MPI Broker.
 Your Snopass sticker will be mailed to you from the Broker.
 Please allow time for this process.

 The following needs to be provided to the broker by mail: